hermannm/devlog-kotlin/README.md

 - Also check for new versions of [`ktfmt`](https://github.com/facebook/ktfmt), and update the `ktfmt` entry under `spotless` in `build.gradle.kts`

-Checking binary compatibility:
+### Checking binary compatibility

 - We use the Kotlin
   [Binary Compatibility Validator](https://github.com/Kotlin/binary-compatibility-validator) to avoid accidental breaking changes
 - This plugin generates an `api/devlog-kotlin.api` file that contains all the public APIs of the library.
 When making changes to the library, any changes to the library's public API will be checked against this file (in the `apiCheck` Gradle task), to detect possible breaking changes
 - When _adding_ new APIs (which should not be a breaking change), you must update this `.api` file by running the `apiDump` Gradle task

-Publishing a new release:
+### Publishing a new release

 - Run tests:
   ```